 A study by the National Fire Protection Association (NFPA)4 indicates that more than 10,600 home fires are started by grills each year, resulting in $149 million in direct property damage, 160 injuries, and 10 casualties.
 Gas grills were involved in 84% of these fires, with failure to clean, heat source too close to combustibles, unattended equipment, and gas leaks being the top leading factors contributing to ignition.

 As peak grilling season approaches, here are a few tips to enjoy a fire-safe barbecue season.

 Turn off gas grills once cooking has concluded.
 Consider fitting the grill with an automatic shut-off timer5 that turns off the gas at a pre-set time.
 Store propane tanks outside and away from the home and garage.
 With charcoal grills and smokers, use only branded starter fluid and do not add more starter fluid or other flammable liquids as the fire burns.
 After grilling, close lids and vents for at least 48 hours to cool down hot coals.
 When cool to the touch, dispose the spent charcoal in a NFPA-approved metal ash disposal container.

-Follow these safe grilling tips to eat well and worry-free all summer long.
+Follow these safe grilling tips to eat well and worry-free this July 4th and all summer long.

 Speak to an independent agent about your insurance needs.